CE-Programming/asm-docs/pages/tutorials/asm/the-keypad.md

 Great, now we can get input from the keypad.
 But where is this data located?
 Since the keypad is a part of the memory-mapped port range, it exists in the $F50000 address space.

-The following table will breaks it down:
+The following table breaks it down:

 Address | Equate | Bit 0 | Bit 1 | Bit 2 | Bit 3 | Bit 4 | Bit 5 | Bit 6 | Bit 7
 ------- | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | -----